-- supporting pupils' health. safety and well-being, including their mental health.

-- meeting the needs of children with special educational needs and/or disabilities.

-- the use of reasonable force.

-- meeting the needs of children with medical conditions.

-- providing first aid.

-- educational visits.

-- intimate care and emotional wellbeing.

-- online safety and associated issues.

-- appropriate arrangements to ensure school security, taking into account the local context.

-- keeping children safe from risks, harm and exploitation.

-- child protection.
+- supporting pupils' health, safety and well-being, including their mental health. - meeting the needs of children with special educational needs and/or disabilities. - the use of reasonable force. - meeting the needs of children with medical conditions. - providing first aid. - educational visits. - intimate care and emotional wellbeing. - online safety and associated issues, including filtering and monitoring. - appropriate arrangements to ensure school security, taking into account the local context. - keeping children safe from risks, harm and exploitation. - child protection.